J-Wengler/NLP_Paper/manuscript.md

 ### Word-vector models

 Using keyphrases from each abstract, we generated word vectors---numeric representations of text---based on models that had previously been trained on large amounts of unlabeled text.
 We generated the word vectors using the *fastText* (version X.XX[TODO: specify version]) and *spaCy* (version Y.Y[TODO: specify version]) open-source libraries [@url:https://spacy.io;@arxiv:1902.07669;@arXiv:1607.04606], which both have been used widely in biomedical applications [@doi:10.1038/s41598-019-47046-2; @doi:10.1186/s12859-018-2496-4; @doi:10.18653/v1/W16-2922]. fastText provides two approaches for generating word vectors: Skip-gram and Continuous-Bag-Of-Words (CBOW).
 Given a particular word (or subword), the Skip-gram method trains a neural network to predict surrounding (sub)words; the weights of the network's hidden layer are used in the word vector.
 The CBOW method uses a similar approach but attempts to predict a (sub)word of interest, given a fixed-size window of surrounding (sub)words.
 For spaCy, we used named-entity recognition models with tokenized, hashed representations constructed from word features[@https://arxiv.org/pdf/1902.07669.pdf].[TODO: Please check this wording against what you understand.]
 We generated a word vector for each keyphrase, summed the vectors for a given abstract, and then divided by the number of keywords in the abstract (so that results would be comparable when using different numbers of keywords).
-This technique has been shown to be a simple and accurate way to combine multiple embeddings into a single vector and is often used to generate document-level embeddings [@url:http://arxiv.org/abs/1607.05368].
+This technique has been shown to be a simple and effective way to combine multiple embeddings into a single vector and is often used to generate document-level embeddings [@url:http://arxiv.org/abs/1607.05368].
 %https://towardsdatascience.com/word2vec-skip-gram-model-part-1-intuition-78614e4d6e0b

 %"FastText [8] expresses a word by the sum of the N-gram vector of the character level.
 The embedding method at the subword level solves the disadvantages that involve difficulty in application to languages with varying morphological changes or low frequency.
 This method was strong at solving the OOV problem, and accuracy was high for rare words in the word set.
 BioWordVec [9] learns clinical record data from PubMed and MIMIC-III clinical databases using fastText.
 Based on 28,714,373 PubMed documents and 2,083,180 MIMIC-III clinical database documents, the entire corpus was built.
 The Medical Subject Headings (MeSH) term graph was organized to create a heading sequence and to carry out word embedding based on a sequence combining MeSH and PubMed.
 BioWordVec provided a 200-dimensional pretrained word embedding matrix"